Charging point connector types – Explained

-Many universal charging points will have a Type 2 socket.
-In other words, the cable you get out of your EV’s boot needs to have a Type 2 plug on one end to go into the universal charging point.
+Most untethered, or ‘universal’, charging points in European homes will have a Type 2 socket.
+So, the cable you get out of your EV’s boot needs to have a Type 2 plug on one end to go into the universal charging point on your wall.

-The Renault Zoe also has an unusual Type 2 socket.
-It offers slow/fast home AC charging up to 7 kW, but also rapid AC charging away from home at 43 kW.
+The Renault Zoe has an unusual Type 2 socket.
+It offers normal home AC charging up to 7.36 kW, but also rapid AC charging at 43 kW at certain public chargers.

 Type 1 connectors

 This type of connector is mainly found in North America and is used for home charging on AC electricity supplies.